sfbrigade/intentional-walk/README.md

          This should build and be installed into the emulator.
 Notes can be found in the following [issue](https://github.com/sfbrigade/intentional-walk/issues/204).

+4. Copy one of the environment files (`.env.dev`, `.env.staging`, `.env.prod`) to `.env` depending upon which environment you wish to connect to.
+Note: currently, there are no "secrets" in our environment variables, but please DO NOT COMMIT secrets into any of the environment files.
+Instead, put a blank/empty placeholder, and store the value in a corresponding `.local` file which will be ignored by git (i.e. `.env.dev.local`, `.env.staging.local`, `.env.prod.local`).

-4. Start the React Native Metro Bundler and leave it running.
+5. Start the React Native Metro Bundler and leave it running.
    ```
    intentional-walk % npm start
    ```

-5. In another shell, build and run the app for your target platform.
+6. In another shell, build and run the app for your target platform.
    ```
    intentional-walk % npm run ios
    intentional-walk % npm run android